Advantages of Keyless Entry for College Campuses

-Advantages of Keyless Access Control Systems on University Campuses
+Advantages of Access Control Systems for College Campuses

 Universities are responsible for protecting students and staff, educational facilities, records, computer equipment and more, all around the campus.
 With thousands of doors that require security, relying on traditional keyed locks is simply ineffective.

 Access control systems and keyless locks can work together to secure all the buildings on campus.
 This includes dormitories, educational buildings, classrooms, athletic facilities, offices, parking garages, libraries, cafeterias and other student areas.
-Here are the main advantages of installing keyless access control systems on a university campus.
+Here are the main keyless entry advantages for college campuses.

 Get more information on the application of systems and hardware for Controlling Access to Schools and Classrooms.

 With traditional locks, a single misplaced dorm key or master key is an instant security threat for faculty, staff, and students.
 Additionally, if a door is propped open, entry traffic can no longer be restricted.
 Administrators at colleges are quickly realizing the benefits of having secure entry points and recorded entry data in dorms, classrooms, offices, and athletic facilities.

 First automatic locks, with spring-loaded latches, maintain safety in case someone forgets to close or lock the door.
 Then, access control systems can be updated as soon as an access card is reported lost or stolen, blocking the use of that user’s unique card.
 This is also true for former employees and staff who have left or been fired.
 Security managers can also disable or suspend access privileges for users any time they are considered a threat.